npanuhin/BIOCAD/README.md

 > Currently, this repository is not intended to represent work, but rather to store and transmit data.

+> This project took part in the [Sakharov Readings 2021](http://www.school.ioffe.ru/readings/2021).
+> Watch the speech: https://youtu.be/Drrn39cinNs (ru)

 [View current test results](https://github.com/npanuhin/BIOCAD/blob/master/output/analysis/README.md)

 ## Probably useful